PeterRibs/film_exploratoryanalysis/README.md

 ## Run

+First you need to install the `imdb-sqlite` package using the following command at the prompt:
+- `pip install -q imdb-sqlite`
+-
+Once installed you need to run `imdb-sqlite` using the `imdb-sqlite` command at the prompt, this will download and create a database with the IMDb data.

-To run each one use the `main.py` file uncommenting the part of the question of interest.
+To run each Exploratory Analysis use the `main.py` file uncommenting the part of the question of interest.